danailvidev/network-plus-plus/SECURITY.md

 # Security Policy

-Network++ handles network request metadata and, when enabled by the user, request and response bodies.
+Network++ handles network request metadata, request bodies, and response bodies exposed by the Chrome DevTools network API.
 Treat all captured traffic as potentially sensitive.

 ## Reporting A Vulnerability